WebAhead/master-reference/coursebook/week-3/learning-outcomes.md

 ## Learning outcomes

-You should be able to answer the following questions.
+You should gain an understanding of the following:

 ### HTTP
 - What is HTTP?